 One of my best mint creations of all time, however, is this southern-inspired Mint Julep Quinoa Salad.
 It features fluffy quinoa, ripe juicy peaches, sweet succulent corn, charred red onions, hearty sweet potato, cozy black-eyed peas, and crunchy pecans, all topped with a seductive bourbon peach balsamic dressing.
-This summer quinoa salad is a symphony of flavors, colors, and textures.
+This summer quinoa salad is a symphony of flavors, colors, and textures!

 This summery fresh mint recipe is incredibly versatile, so I'm confident it will work for all your parties, potlucks, and picnics this season.
 Are you grilling and chilling on a summer weekend?
 If so, this salad can work great as a side dish.
 Going on a picnic?
-Bring it along!
-It travels great since all of the ingredients are quite hearty.
+Bring it along; it travels great since all of the ingredients are quite hearty.
 Having a party on the patio or deck?
-Serve it on a platter with some fancy peach garnishes and let it shine.
-This salad can even as a main course thanks to the protein from the peas, quinoa, and nuts.
+Serve it on a platter with some fancy peach garnishes.
+This summer quinoa salad even works well as a main course thanks to the protein from the black-eyed peas, quinoa, and nuts.

-Thankfully, this salad is make-ahead friendly, and you have a few different options for how to do that.
-At the least, make the quinoa in advance and store it in the fridge overnight or for a couple days; that's one less thing to worry about, and the texture is actually better if you cool the quinoa completely before adding the dressing.
+This picnic-ready vegan quinoa salad is very make-ahead friendly, and you have a few different options for preparing it in advance.
+At the least, make the quinoa ahead of time and store it in the fridge overnight or for a couple days; the texture is actually better if you cool the quinoa completely before adding the dressing.
 This easy fresh mint recipe is also a great way to use up leftover quinoa.

 Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.